Skip Main Links

 Program

-Starting with protest and ending with an applauded master plan, the Logan Memorial Educational Campus – transitional kindergarten through grade 8 – rebuilds the existing K-8 campus and adds a new child development center.
+Starting with protest and ending with an applauded master plan, the Logan Memorial Educational Campus serves transitional kindergarten through grade 12.
+Our design reimagines the existing K-8 campus and adds a new child development center and the community’s first high school.
 Building forms that are simple, bold, and influenced by Mexican modernism result in architecture that fits the neighborhood and builds on the rich cultural history of the area.

 The existing Logan Elementary and Memorial Middle School was rumored to be closing.
 The first master plan meeting opened with protest signs and news crews.
-Over the years, the community had instilled a sense of great pride in their neighborhood school and wanted its rich culture to be preserved in the new design.
-With an open and transparent process, the resulting master plan not only retained the TK-8 component but transformed the site into a single comprehensive TK-12 educational campus.
-When complete, the complex will also house the first high school in Logan Heights’ history, making it a true neighborhood school.
+Over the years, community members had instilled a sense of great pride in their neighborhood school and wanted its rich culture to be preserved in the new design.
+With an open and transparent process, the resulting master plan retains the TK-8 component and transforms the site into a single comprehensive TK-12 educational campus.
+It also houses the first high school in Logan Heights’ history, making it a true neighborhood school.

-The design was ultimately influenced by the community, resulting in a transformative school.
-Master plan stakeholders, including many who live in the neighborhood, worked with the design team in reviewing existing site conditions, adjacent land uses, traffic patterns, projected enrollments, budget, and schedule.
-After understanding the site and defining the educational opportunities, the group established site zoning schemes that best fit the community and responded directly to the site and campus educational goals.
+Our design is ultimately influenced by the community.
+Master plan stakeholders, including many who live in the neighborhood, partnered with us in reviewing existing site conditions, adjacent land uses, traffic patterns, projected enrollments, budget, and schedule.
+After understanding the site and defining educational opportunities, this group established schemes that best fit the community and respond directly to the site and campus’ educational goals.

 Design

-This campus is a walkable neighborhood learning center, engaging parents and inspiring students.
-Student-centered, Montessori learning environments have been designed to support hands-on learning, teamwork, critical-thinking, and problem-solving skills.
+This campus is a walkable neighborhood learning center, inspiring students and engaging parents.
+Student-focused learning environments are designed to support hands-on activities, teamwork, critical-thinking, and problem-solving skills for learners of all ages.

 01

-The TK - 8 campus is proud to be a public Montessori school by putting students at the center of learning.
+As a public Montessori school, the TK-8 campus puts students at the center of learning.
 Montessori focuses on the whole student including social, emotional, intellectual, and physical development.
-Students learn and explore at their own pace in order to become critical thinkers.
-Additionally, the TK-8 campus will offer classes that integrate with the career pathways at the future high school on the same site.
-The learning commons is adjacent to two STEM spaces, resulting in a vibrant student environment where students create, research, think, and present to their peers.
+Students learn and explore at their own pace to become critical thinkers.
+Additionally, the TK-8 campus offers classes that integrate with career pathways at the high school located on the same site.
+The learning commons is adjacent to two STEM spaces, resulting in a vibrant environment where young students create, research, think, and present to their peers.
 Classroom villages are designed around collaboration spaces to promote flexible learning.
-Throughout the entire campus are maker spaces and design labs with 3D printers, laser cutters, and other equipment to prototype and create manufactured work.

 A playground shaded in a large yard with murals and chalkboards along fence and plant space

-The TK-8 educational environments have been designed to support hands-on learning, teamwork, communication proficiency, critical-thinking, and problem-solving skills.
+The TK-8 educational environments are designed to support hands-on learning, teamwork, communication proficiency, critical-thinking, and problem-solving skills.

 Double height seating area with shelves and large windows.
 A solar system hangs on the back wall.
 Interior windows above